The Art of Water War

 Jon Rombach

 Ahhh, summertime in Hells Canyon, floating down the Snake River.
-Just soaking in the scenery.
+Just soaking in the scenery until a friendly water fight kicks off.
 What could be more relaxing, eh?

 This is what not having a worry in the world looks like.

 Oh, wait, no . . . we were with a bunch of teenagers on this last trip.
 So that picture above of carefreeness was something of an anomaly.
-Much of the time it looked like this:
+Much of the time it looked like a true water battle:

 And here we see what mayhem looks like.

-Water fighting was popular sport on this last cruise.
-Notice in the scrum above that mild-mannered Paul in the Lawrence of Arabia hat is employing some judo move to escort a rambunctious youth off his boat.
+Water fight was a popular sport on this last cruise.
+Notice in the scrum above that mild‑mannered Paul in the Lawrence of Arabia hat is employing some judo move to escort a rambunctious youth off his boat, turning every kid into a stealthy waterfight specialist and honorary water fighter.
+They even shared pro tips on water fighting techniques and formed squads of water balloon fighters.

 And then we’d have more tranquil moments, such as this:

-A group of people are rafting down a river with mountains in the background
+A group of people are floating down a river in kayaks

 Thanks to Adventure Treks for another fine outing on the river.
 These kids journey around, backpacking, climbing and getting to know the outdoors.
 The kids were great and it was a real pleasure to see familiar faces of Adventure Trekkers from last year.